petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 fully automated workflows and the peace of mind they bring, consider
 [joining the project as a design partner](mailto:pete@calkit.org?subject=Automation+help).
-You'll get free "reproducibility consulting" and any ideas we discover will be fed back into the software so others can benefit.
+You'll get free "reproducibility support" and any ideas we discover will be fed back into the software so others can benefit.
 Similarly, if you're a software developer and this vision resonates with you,